Spain offers a tax rebate of up to 40% to foreign producers of feature-length films, television series, animated films, and documentaries.

 That makes us the ideal local production partner to provide quality, cost-effective results you can see in frame.

-Shooting a project that won’t qualify for incentives, like a commercial?
+Shooting an independent film on a budget that won’t qualify for incentives?
+Or perhaps a commercial?
 Let’s talk numbers.
 We’re a straight-talking shop prepared for constructive dialogue that can deliver the best shoot for your budget.